Immigration to Canada: Contemporary immigration, 1970s–present

 In 2019, Canada admitted 341,180 permanent residents, compared to 321,055 the previous year.
 Among those admitted, 58% were economic immigrants and their accompanying immediate families; 27% were family class; 15% were either resettled refugees or protected persons or were in the humanitarian and other category.
 India, Philippines and China are the top three countries of origin for immigrants moving to Canada.
 A record number of 405,000 immigrants were admitted to Canada in 2021, surpassing the previous annual record of 400,900 set in 1913.

-In 2022, the Government of Canada stated plans to increase immigration to 500,000 people per year until 2025.
-However, following issues regarding temporary residents of Canada the number of permanent residents in 2025 decreased from a previous target of 500,000 to 395,000, and is to set a smaller target for by 2027.
+In 2022, the Government of Canada stated plans to increase immigration to 500,000 people per year by 2025.
+However, following issues regarding temporary residents of Canada, the number of permanent residents in 2025 decreased from a previous target of 500,000 to 395,000, and is to set a smaller target for by 2027.

 As of January 2025, more than three million temporary residents were living in Canada, and an estimated 600,000 undocumented migrants were present in 2024.
-The 2025 federal budget stated that the Liberal government intends to reinstate the pandemic-period Temporary Resident to Permanent Resident (TR to PR) lower-threshold immigration pathway, which transitioned temporary foreign workers to permanent residents without regard for their competency or whether they were addressing genuine workforce shortages.
-Through this program, the government aims to approve approximately 33,000 such transitions each year through 2027.
+The 2025 federal budget stated that the Liberal government intended to reinstate the pandemic-period Temporary Resident to Permanent Resident (TR to PR) lower-threshold immigration pathway, which transitioned temporary foreign workers to permanent residents without regard for their competency or whether they were addressing genuine workforce shortages.
+Through this program, the government aimed to approve approximately 33,000 such transitions each year through 2027.